johnsusek/fluxus/README.md

 > Flux libraries are like glasses: you’ll know when you need them.

 ## Example apps

-It is strongly suggested you download and explore the example apps to get an idea of how data flows in fluxus.

 * The [simple example app](https://github.com/johnsusek/fluxus-example-app) includes all the below code in a ready to run sample.